 Geek Dave goes all bah humbug and takes a look at 7 different sci-fi / fantasy shows that presented their own version of Charles Dickens classic tale A Christmas Carol.

-I believe that there in no better Christmas story than Charles Dickens' A Christmas Carol.
-Depending on your religious beliefs I guess you may disagree with that statement, but one thing we should all be able to agree upon is that it is the perfect Christmas tale for sci-f-/fantasy shows to adapt, as it already kind of includes time travel.
+For me there in no better Christmas story than Charles Dickens' A Christmas Carol.
+Depending on your religious beliefs I guess you may disagree with that statement, but one thing we should all be able to agree upon is that it's the perfect Christmas tale for sci-f-/fantasy shows to adapt, as it already kind of includes time travel.
 And adapt it they have, time and time again.
 Here are some of the best...

 The X-Files - Christmas Carol

 The Christmas episode from 1997 sees The X-Files put their own unique spin on the Charles Dickens tale.
 Instead of Scrooge being visited by the ghosts of Christmas past, present and future it is Scully who is "visited" by her deceased sister Melissa, and several earlier versions of herself.

 Quantum Leap's Christmas 1990 episode saw Sam leap into Reginald Pearson, personal valet to Michael Blake, a greedy industrialist who will tear down a Salvation Army mission at Christmastime if Sam can't get him to change his ways.
 After an off-handed comment from Al, Sam decides what they need to give Blake the Scrooge treatment, with Sam as The Ghost of Christmas Past and Present, and Al as Christmas Future.